top of page

 Engaging Participants

 I obtained approval from both the City and Regional Ministries of Education.
 Subsequently, I visited six schools in the area: two boys' schools and three girls' schools.
 During these visits, I discussed the project with the school principals.
 While some principals were receptive to the idea, others were not.
 Notably, the principals of the girls' schools expressed their reluctance, stating that they preferred their students not to venture into urban areas.
-I also created a flyer explaining my project and the Maptionnaire link to the survey.
-I put the flyer in other cultural and educational centers for young people.
-I also created a Facebook page for online discussions.
+I also created a flyer explaining my project and the Maptionnaire link

 I wrote about this experience in the journal of Childhood Explorer .